What Is an Organizational Psychologist?

 The cost of undergraduate education varies greatly by program.
 Students looking for comparatively inexpensive options should consider state schools.
 In-state tuition is almost always more affordable than at private schools, and sometimes in-state tuition is available to all online learners regardless of their location.

 The cost of a graduate degree also varies, but according to a survey conducted by the American Psychological Association, students incurred an average of $60,000 in debt to earn a master's degree in psychology.
-Online programs can help students save money by avoiding commuting costs and any additional room and board fees.
+Online industrial-organizational psychology degree programs can help students save money by avoiding commuting costs and any additional room and board fees.

 Average Salary for Psychology Graduates by Degree Level